Could pocket money teach children about money?

 By giving children a fixed amount on a regular basis, you can help them learn how to budget and teach them good savings habits.

-It helps children learn about the value of money
+It can help children learn about the value of money

 It can be hard for young children to understand that money comes from hard work, it’s not just given out.
 This makes it difficult for them to see the value of money.